r00k/blog/_posts/2015-02-06-a-beautiful-way-to-describe-programming.md

 > physics and noise and approximation, **the constraints imposed in building
 > large software systems are the limitations of our own minds.**

-It's even better to hear him say it:
+It's even better when Hal says it:

 <iframe width="749" height="480"
 src="https://www.youtube.com/embed/2Op3QLzMgSY?start=534" frameborder="0"